GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 ## Naming objects in R

-    Here are some important details about naming objects in R.
+Here are some important details about naming objects in R

+!!! quote ""

     - **Avoid spaces and special characters**: Object names cannot contain spaces or the minus sign (`-`).
 You can use '_' to make names more readable.
 You should avoid using special characters in your object name (e.g. ! @ # . , etc.).
 Also,